yandex-cloud/docs/en/_includes/managed-gitlab/instance-create-console.md

       The domain name must be unique throughout {{ yandex-cloud }}.
       * Its length must be between 5 and 50 characters.
       * It may contain lowercase Latin letters, numbers, and hyphens.
-      * It must not begin or end with a dash character.
+      * It must not start or end with a dash character.
    1. Set up the retention period for automatic backups (in days).

 1. In the **Administrator Data** block specify:
    * **Email**: The email address of the {{ GL }} instance administrator.
 This mailbox will receive an email with a link for creating a password.
    * **Login**: The administrator's login.